 "We have not had any serious incidences.
 Every year there's always somebody that may cause a little concern, but it's a little concern, it's not a big concern." - Mark Harvey

 "We have 24 hour a day security here, but we really beaf it up when it's business operating hours.
-While there're patrons here we insure there safety." - Mark Harvey
+While there're patrons here we insure there safety." - Mark Harvey"I think tonight we've had about ten or twelve missing children since the gate opened at five o'clock." - Harry Charies

 "There all certified security officers and it's been a very good arrangement for us." - Mark Harvey